SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 .. image:: ../images/bitshiftSigned_2x.png
    :align: center

-This action ensures that signed integers have the same sign after they are shifted to the right, and is known as an :newTerm:`arithmetic shift`.
+This action ensures that signed integers have the same sign after they're shifted to the right, and is known as an :newTerm:`arithmetic shift`.

 Because of the special way that positive and negative numbers are stored,